MigOpsRepos/pg_dbms_job/README.md

 Syntax:

-	PG_DBMS_JOB.BROKEN (
+	pg_dbms_job.broken (
 		job       IN  bigint,
 		broken    IN  boolean
 		next_date IN  timestamp DEFAULT current_timestamp);

 Parameters:

 - job : ID of the job being run.
-To find this ID, query the JOB column of the USER_JOBS or DBA_JOBS view.
-- broken : Sets the job as broken or not broken.
-TRUE sets it as broken; FALSE sets it as not broken.
+- broken : Sets the job as broken or not broken. `true` sets it as broken; `false` sets it as not broken.
-- next_date : Next date when the job will be run.
+- next_date : Next date when the job will be run, default is `current_timestamp`.

-If you set job as broken while it is running, Oracle resets the job's status to normal after the job completes.
-Therefore, only execute this procedure for jobs that are not running.
+If you set job as broken while it is running, unlike Oracle, the scheduler will not reset the job's status to normal after the job completes.
+Therefore, you can execute this procedure for jobs when they are running.

 ### CHANGE